-Source: Data used for this table was taken from State Hazard Mitigation Plan Appendix E
+Source: Data used for this table is from the Enhanced State Hazard Mitigation Plan

 Figure 10 shows the value of damaged structures within probabilistic return period areas for hurricane winds.
 This shows that while the value of structures that would be damaged from hurricane winds in the 10-year return period area is \$6.58 billion, that number increases exponentially to \$958 billion in the 1,000-year return period area.